Dapeng Jinchi Mingwang: Journey to the West

-Peng made several plans to capture Tang Sanzang and his companions, and successfully captured Sun Wukong himself.
-After many humiliating failures under the hand of the three demon kings, Wukong approached the Buddha for help and learned the backstory about Peng.
+Peng made several plans to capture Tang Sanzang and his companions, and he successfully captured Sun Wukong himself.
+After many humiliating failures at the hands of the three demon kings, Wukong approached the Buddha for help and learned the backstory of Peng.
 After Wukong and the three demons battle, both the Lion and the Elephant are forced to revert to their original forms, and the Buddha shows up to subdue Peng and return him to Vulture Peak.

 After his defeat at the Buddha's hand, Peng admits that he enjoys his demonic life eating humans, but after listening to the Buddha, Peng has no choice but to abandon his evil ways, redeeming himself in the process.
-After some struggle, the eagle Peng agrees to become a protector of Buddhist law.
-Much later, Sanzang and his companion received scriptures, and the Buddha, knowing them to be the scriptures without text, ordered the eagle to chase them and destroy the fake scriptures, which the eagle does promptly.
-As such, Chinese fiction portrays Peng as a powerful demon king that submits to the Buddha and perches above his throne as a hot-tempered guardian deity.
+After some struggle, the Peng agrees to become a protector of Buddhist law.

+Fengshen Yanyi

+In the 16th-century Chinese classic novel Fengshen Yanyi, the character Yuyi Xian (Feathered Immortal) is based on the figure of Dapeng Jinchi Mingwang.
+Yuyi Xian appears as a bird spirit from Penglai Island.
+Later, Randeng Daoren accepted him as his second disciple.
+Initially, he was instigated to fly to Xiqi to seek revenge on Jiang Ziya.
+He possessed powerful magic capable of drying up the water of the four seas and attempted to drown Xiqi with the waters of the North Sea.
+However, he was later stopped by Yuanshi Tianzun with the Three Lights Divine Water.
+Randeng Daoren traced Yuyi Xian's whereabouts and enticed the hungry Yuyi Xian to eat 108 of his own prayer beads, thereby subduing him.
+To save his life, he became Randeng Daoren's disciple and mount, and later assisted Randeng Daoren in the battle against the Shang general and peacock spirit Kong Xuan, but was defeated and returned.
+He never appeared again in the later text.

 Shurangama Mantra

 The Shurangama Mantra is a dhāraṇī or long mantra of Buddhist practise in China, Japan and Korea.
-The 302nd line of the mantra pertains to the Great Golden Winged Peng bird, the Garuda, and its retinue which includes all species of birds.
-The Great Golden Winged Peng is the king among birds.
+The 302nd line of the mantra pertains to the Great Golden Winged Peng Bird, the Garuda, and its retinue, which includes all species of birds.
+The Great Golden-Winged Peng is the king among birds.
 The Peng bird feasts exclusively on dragons.
 His wing-span measures an astounding 330 yojanas (3,960 to 4,950 km).
 When Peng flaps his wings, the sea waters part clear to the deepest seabed.

-Overview

-A literary motif appearing in Journey to the West and The Story of Yue Fei depicts the bird deity Peng as a demon-turned-Buddhist guardian who sits above the Buddha's throne.

-The Ming dynasty examples suggest that Peng was considered a common element of the Buddha's enlightenment Torana (arched gateway).
-In effect, the bird god is a guardian of the faith who watches over the world from an exalted position high atop the Buddha's throne.